JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 The new Market Square that Delancey was obliged to build is on the site formerly known as Elephant Park and part of the Heygate estate's green space.
 It was designated as [Metropolitan Open Land (MOL)](https://en.wikipedia.org/wiki/Metropolitan_Open_Land) and used frequently by the local [Latin American football league](http://elephantamenity.wordpress.com/2011/02/28/no-more-football-on-the-elephant-park/), amongst others.

 ![](http://35percent.org/img/oldelephantpark.jpg)
+*Elephant Park - Metropolitan Open Space on the Heygate estate*

 In 2008, Southwark Council closed the Park and [sold the land](http://35percent.org/img/DelanceyEadon_MarketSquare_Agreement.pdf) to Delancey on a 99 year lease at a peppercorn rent of £100 per year.
 The deal was that Southwark would receive 50% of the net revenue from the new market (25% for the first five years).
-The basement area with its connection to the new shopping centre would be built under the Market Square.
+The basement area with its connection to the new shopping centre would be built underneath the Market Square.

 ![](http://35percent.org/img/castlesquarerent.png)
 *Extract from market square [legal agreement](http://35percent.org/img/DelanceyEadon_MarketSquare_Agreement.pdf) between Delancey & the Council*